Kevin Kiernan, PhD

 PhD, Case Western Reserve University, 1970

-Redesigned for research scholars, students, and general readers.
+Free online edition redesigned for research scholars, students, and general readers.
+2015.

 Beowulf and the Beowulf Manuscript, revised paperback edition, with Foreword by Katherine OBrien OKeeffe (British Library Publications and University of Michigan Press, 1996); Beowulf and the Beowulf Manuscript (New Brunswick: Rutgers University Press, 1981)